-This webpage is under development and is undergoing regular changes and review (most recent update: January 30, 2018.)
+This webpage is under development and is undergoing regular changes and review (most recent update: Sept.
+15, 2022).

 Policies and Procedures at New Mexico Tech

 New Mexico Tech Policies help to ensure coordinated compliance with applicable laws and regulations, to promote operational efficiencies, to enhance the Institute mission, or to reduce institutional risk.
 In addition, New Mexico Tech Policies help to ensure integrity and other fundamental institutional values that define the vision of New Mexico Tech, such as academic freedom, freedom of expression, shared governance, maintaining collegiality and citizenship, and upholding accountability for professionalism and diplomacy among administration, faculty, staff, students, other constituents and maintaining accountability to our accrediting and regulating organizations.
 All New Mexico Tech policies are found on this webpage, though most also found on various division and office websites (e.g., academic policies are listed on the Office of Academic Affairs site).

 Policies Under Campus Community Review

 The final drafts of the following policy or policies are available to the campus community for a minimum of 15 calendar day review and comment period.
 Any policy under review will appear in this section.